hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 ```

 ### Fit (Train) the Model
 Since the datasets were trained and validated on systems with different CPUs and RAM, the training and validating times were collected and reported.
 Number of epochs was set to 20 for all datasets unless otherwise specified.
-All training and validation images were used for training and all validating, respectively.
+All training and validation images were used for training and validating, respectively.

 ```
 # fit the model, log the results and the training time